 Third party assurance

 In accordance with ISAE 3000, Castellum’s Sustainability Report under the GRI Standards has been subject to a limited assurance engagement by Deloitte AB.
 The Sustainability Report includes key sustainability metrics in accordance with the EPRA’s sBPR performance measures.
-See the assurance report in Assurance report sustainability.
+See the assurance report.

 Boundaries – reporting on landlord and tenant consumption

 Castellum reports only energy purchased by the landlord (i.e. Castellum).
-It does not therefore report tenants’ own electricity consumption, since in the main we do not have access to those statistics.
+Castellum does not therefore report tenants’ own electricity consumption, since in the main the company does not have access to those statistics.
 Castellum cannot directly influence tenants’ electricity consumption, which makes the statistics to some extent less relevant.

 Castellum calculates key intensity metrics through division by the total floor area of the buildings; this is the most widely accepted method in Sweden for comparing energy use and resource consumption.

-Castellum uses Swedish Meteorological and Hydrological Institute (SMHI) degree days to normalize energy for heating.
+Castellum uses Swedish Meteorological and Hydrological Institute (SMHI) degree days to normalise energy for heating.

 Segmental analysis (by property type, geography)

-Castellum reports sustainability data divided into the following building types: offices and logistics.
+Castellum reports sustainability data divided into the following building types: offices, logistics, retail, public buildings and light industry.
 Since Castellum owns properties primarily in Sweden and a very small share in Denmark and Finland, reporting the statistics by geographical division is not relevant.

 Disclosure on own offices

-Castellum’s own offices are reported separately in EPRA: Sustainability performance measures – Environment.
+Castellum’s own offices are reported separately in EPRA: Environmental performance measures.

 Narrative on performance

-To read more about the changes from 2018 to 2019 regarding key environmental metrics and the savings achieved, see EPRA: Sustainability performance measures – Environment.
+To read more about the changes from 2019 to 2020 regarding key environmental metrics and the savings achieved, see Focus area: The Planet.
 No adjustments have been made to the data reported.
 Decisions on community engagement are taken in the respective regions.

 Location of EPRA Sustainability Performance in companies’ reports

-Reporting for the respective years recognized in the EPRA table refers to calendar years (i.e. January 1 to December 31).
+Reporting for the respective years recognised in the EPRA table refers to calendar years (i.e. 1 January to 31 December).

-Castellum’s materiality analysis is reported in Background data for GRI disclosures.
+Castellum’s materiality analysis is reported in Stakeholder dialogue and materiality analysis.